 Reynisfjara can be visited throughout the year.
 The beach is just as beautiful under the midnight sun as it is with a blanket of snow covering the basalt columns.
 With luck, you may even find yourself under a sky illuminated by the Northern Lights!

 If you are planning to visit Reynisfjara alone, please be aware of the tides as the beach can be very dangerous during high tide.
 We recommend checking the local tide chart and aiming your visit for low tide when the beach is at its safest.

-Another option is to join one of our many tours and let one of our experienced guides plan and handle all of the logistics for you.
+Another option is to join one of our many tours and let one of our experienced guides plans and handle all of the logistics for you.

 If you want to stay in the Reynisfjara area, then the quaint village of Vik is your best bet.
 Here are a few of our favorite places to stay in Vik and the surrounding area.